skyv26/python-revision/lesson-4/README.md

 ### Challenge 3
 Implement a function that takes a sentence as input, capitalizes the first letter of each word, and prints the modified sentence.

-## Conclusion 🎉

-Congratulations!
-You've mastered the essentials of Python input and output.
-Practice these concepts, tackle the challenges, and watch your Python skills soar.
-Happy coding! 🚀